dfmoralesb/MPE_tutorials/tutorials/ML.md

 		iqtree  -m MFP --merge -s meliaceae_4_loci_concat.fa -T 4 -B 1000 -p meliaceae_4_loci_concat.model --prefix meliaceae_4_loci_concat_iqtree

 * Running this analysis should take longer than the previous analyses of one individual locus.
-One way to speed things up is running IQ-TREE using multiple CPUs with the `-T` options.
+One way to speed things up is by running IQ-TREE using multiple CPUs with the `-T` options.
 In this case, I will use `-T 2`.
 If you are not sure about the number of CPUs available, you can use `-T AUTO`

 	The	run should take a couple of minutes